ajmwagar/boa/README.md

 **For educational purposes only!**

-**I am not responsible for damage or legal trouble you may occur from using boa.**
+**I am not responsible for damage or legal trouble you may incur from using boa.**

-**Use at your own risk and only on networks you have permission on.**
+**Use at your own risk and only on networks you have permission to access.**